anjalika-nande/VaccineEfficacy/README.md

 # Vaccine Failure Modes

-Here we introduce the code used for the figures in the paper as well as other scenarios that were run for additional information.
+Here we introduce the code used for the figures in the paper titled 'Vaccine failure mode determines population-level impact of vaccination campaigns during epidemics', as well as other scenarios that were run for additional information.
 The functions written for this project are in plot/plot.py and utils/utils.py.

 ## Installation
 The functions require the following packages: